 As we have mentioned, $\lbop_L$ is a CP superoperator, thus $e^{\lbop_L \dt}$ is also a CP superoperator.
-Moreover, $e^{\lbop_L \dt}$ could be approximated further by finite Taylor series truncation without losing the complete positivity.
+Moreover, $e^{\lbop_L \dt}$ could be approximated further by the finite Taylor series truncation without losing the complete positivity.
 As for the term $e^{\lbop_J \dt/2}$, it is also a CP superoperator (see \lemref{lem::evol_exp_lbopJ}), and it could be approximated by an operator in the Kraus form up to any order (see \eqref{eq::approxexpJ} below).
 Therefore, for the second splitting choice, we could indeed have a second-order approximation scheme that preserves the positivity and no matrix exponential needs to be involved.

 Apart from computational cost, another major concern of splitting-based methods comes from designing higher order schemes.
 For example, let us consider a fourth-order scheme.
 A natural idea is to use Lie-Trotter-Suzuki method \cite{suzuki_general_1991}.
-However, due the the unavoidable occurrence of negative time weight for any order larger than or equal to $3$ in Lie-Trotter-Suzuki decomposition \cite[Theorem 3]{suzuki_general_1991}, some terms like $e^{t\lbop_L}$ (with $t<0$) must occur, and we know that $e^{t\lbop_L}$ with $t<0$ is not even positive-preserving; see \appref{app::exp_J_exp_L} for an example.
+However, due the the unavoidable occurrence of negative time weight for any order larger than or equal to $3$ in Lie-Trotter-Suzuki decomposition \cite[Theorem 3]{suzuki_general_1991}, some terms like $e^{t\lbop_L}$ (with $t<0$) must occur, and we know that $e^{t\lbop_L}$ with $t<0$ is not even positivity-preserving; see \appref{app::exp_J_exp_L} for an example.
 Currently, we are unaware of an effective high-order splitting-based scheme that maintains the complete positivity and at the same time only requires relatively cheap computational cost.
 There is no doubt that a second-order scheme might already fulfill the need for many examples.
-Nevertheless, it might still be better to have a method that can systemically goes to any high order, at least in theory, without losing the complete positivity; in particular, both third-order and fourth-order schemes are worthwhile to consider in practice.
+Nevertheless, it is still better to have a method that can systematically achieve any high order (at least, up to the order of 3 or 4), without losing the positivity.

-\subsubsection{Kraus representation approximation method}
+\subsection{Kraus representation approximation method}